josephlee3454/game-of-greed-1/README.md

 E.g. test_roll
 doing a roll with x number of dice should return sequence of x length random integers between 1 and 6 inclusive Use an automated tool to ensure correct behavior from end user’s perspective

+Feature Tasks and Requirements
+Application should implement features from versions 1 and 2 Should handle when cheating occurs.
+Or just typos.
+E.g. roll = [1,3,5,2] and user selects 1, 1, 1, 1, 1, 1
+Should allow user to continue rolling with 6 new dice when all dice have scored in current turn.
+Handle zilch
+No points for round, and round is over
+Any other questions refer to game doc or the online game or ask.

+User Acceptance Tests
+Must pass provided unit and flow tests.